-Master of Science in Education (M.S.Ed.)
-Literacy: Birth to Grade 12-HEGIS 0830

-The Literacy: Birth to Grade 12 graduate program is designed for individuals who possess or have recently applied for initial certification in any content area.
-Upon completion of the program and applicable New York State Education Department requirements (see page 16), students apply on their own for professional certification in their content area and are institutionally recommended by Elmira College for New York State initial certification in Literacy.
+Elmira College offers two Master of Science (M.S.) programs designed to facilitate professional growth for educators: Master of Science: General Education and the Master of Science: Literacy: Birth to Grade 12.
+The two programs share a common core of graduate level courses.
+The M.S.Ed.
+General Education program offers flexibility for graduate students to select 12 additional credit hours from a variety of professional and content areas.
+The M.S.Ed Literacy (Birth to Grade 12) program is designed for individuals who possess or have recently applied for initial certification in any content area.
+Upon completion of the program and applicable New York State Education Department requirements, students apply on their own for professional certification in their original content area and are institutionally recommended by Elmira College for New York State initial certification in Literacy.